William-Mahnke/M104/README.md

-# M104
-Repository containing my coding files for the MATH 104 series (M104A, M104B, M104C)
+Repository containing my coding files for the MATH 104 series (M104A, M104B, M104C).
+All three courses cover different topics in numerical analysis.
+Class folders include files for assignments and projects specific to each class in the series.

-M104A Files:
+File Descriptions:
+M104A:
-* Bisection.py: small file containing a basic script for the bisection method used to find roots for a function over a specified interval
+* Bisection.py: basic script for the bisection method
 * CP1.py: final product for my first class project. worked in a group to compare the bisection method to newton's method when looking for roots of a function. compared final results, computational time, and convergence of the methods
 * CP2.py: final product for my second class project. worked in a group to compare the Adam-Bashforth and Adam-Moulton methods for approximating ODEs.
 * CubeRoot.ipynb: script designed to use Newton's method to find the cube root of a value
-* Lecture2.ipynb: brief script summarizing list splicing
 * NewtonCotes.ipynb: notes and scripts about using Newton-Cotes and other related methods to approximate the integral of a function over a finite interval
 * hw3.py: script developed for a homework assignment

-M104B Files:
+M104B:
 * CP2.ipynb: final product of second class project. worked in a group to compare methods used in approximating answers to a specific PDE.
 * FDM_Poisson_Eq.ipynb: notebook for notes on using the Finite Difference Method to solve the Poisson equation
 * FDM_WaveEq.ipynb: notebook for notes on using the Finite Difference Method to solve the wave equation